rrlove/git-stone-soup/_episodes/05-history.md

 > >
 > > Line by line:
 > > ~~~
-> > $ cd guac
+> > $ cd stonesoup
 > > ~~~
 > > {: .bash}
-> > Enters into the 'guac' directory
+> > Enters into the 'stonesoup' directory
 > >
 > > ~~~
-> > $ nano equipment.txt #input the following text: mixing bowl
+> > $ nano utensils.txt #input the following text: big kettle
 > > ~~~
 > > {: .bash}
-> > We created a new file and wrote a sentence in it, but the file is not tracked by git.
+> > We created a new file and wrote a line in it, but the file is not tracked by git.
 > >
 > > ~~~
-> > $ git add equipment.txt
+> > $ git add utensils.txt
 > > ~~~
 > > {: .bash}
 > > Now the file is staged.
 The changes that have been made to the file until now will be committed in the next commit.
 > >
 > > ~~~
-> > $ nano equipment.txt #add the following text: spoon
+> > $ nano utensils.txt #add the following text: mixing spoon
 > > ~~~
 > > {: .bash}
 > > The file has been modified.
 The new changes are not staged because we have not added the file.
 > >
 > > ~~~
-> > $ git commit -m "Compile the utensils we need"
+> > $ git commit -m "We need some kitchen items"
 > > ~~~
 > > {: .bash}
-> > The changes that were staged (mixing bowl) have been committed.
-The changes that were not staged (spoon) have not.
+> > The changes that were staged (big kettle) have been committed.
+The changes that were not staged (mixing spoon) have not.
 Our local working copy is different than the copy in our local repository.
 > >
 > > ~~~
-> > $ git checkout HEAD equipment.txt
+> > $ git checkout HEAD utensils.txt
 > > ~~~
 > > {: .bash}
 > > With checkout we discard the changes in the working directory so that our local copy is exactly the same as our HEAD, the most recent commit.
 > >
 > > ~~~
-> > $ cat equipment.txt #this will print the contents of equipment.txt to the screen
+> > $ cat utensils.txt #this will print the contents of utensils.txt to the screen
 > > ~~~
 > > {: .bash}
-> > If we print equipment.txt we will get answer 2.
+> > If we print utensils.txt we will get answer 2.
 > >
 > {: .solution}
 {: .challenge}